Inform-Software/stolon-chart/README.md

 # Helm chart to install Stolon (HA PostgreSQL cluster)

+## About this fork

+:exclamation: I am trying to use the stolon chart on minikube, and this fork is about documenting my experiments.
+So, this is **work in progress** !

+The following sections show the original README.md

+## Introduction

 > Stolon is a cloud native PostgreSQL manager for PostgreSQL high availability.
 > It's cloud native because it'll let you keep an high available PostgreSQL inside your containers
 > (kubernetes integration) but also on every other kind of infrastructure